 Skip to content

-Imhotep is back in the Public League girls’ basketball final after beating Central: ‘We stayed connected’
+Imhotep is back in the Public League girls’ basketball final after beating Central

-Imhotep will play in Audenried in the PPL title game for the fourth year after a 52-45 win over Central.
-"Sunday’s matchup — we anticipate it to be a classic," Imhotep coach David Hargrove said.
+Imhotep will play Audenried in the Public League final for the fourth consecutive year.
+"Sunday’s matchup — we anticipate it to be a classic," said Imhotep coach David Hargrove.

 Anai Kenyatta (center) and the Imhotep girls' basketball team celebrate after beating Central in the PPL semifinal at La Salle's Glaser Arena on Thursday.